-By the end of the examination the Teacher/Examiner should assess the overall performance of the candidate in all parts of the exam, they must look at pronunciation, accent, fluency, respond to questions (expected and unexpected once), the use of structure long sentences, the use of explanations, opinions, justifications and the use of a range of vocabulary and structures.
+By the end of the examination the teacher/examiner should assess the overall performance of the candidate in all parts of the exam, they must look at pronunciation, accent, fluency, respond to questions (expected and unexpected once), the use of structure long sentences, the use of explanations, opinions, justifications and the use of a range of vocabulary and structures.
 Banded descriptors are enclosed in Table C of the Marking Instructions in the Teachers' Notes booklet.
-In general, some Teacher/Examiners awarded appropriate marks for this aspect of the examination others were either generous or mean in their marks.
+In general, some teacher/examiners awarded appropriate marks for this aspect of the examination while others were either too generous or severe.